oliviertrottier/dendrites-ssd/README.md

 # Object detector for neurons
 An object detector to find branch points and branch tips in dendritic trees of neurons.

 The network uses the architecture of the [Single Shot MultiBox Detector](http://arxiv.org/abs/1512.02325) proposed in 2016 by Wei Liu, Dragomir Anguelov, Dumitru Erhan, Christian Szegedy, Scott Reed, Cheng-Yang, and Alexander C. Berg.

-The codebase is built upon the [PyTorch implementation](https://github.com/amdegroot/ssd.pytorch) of [amdegroot](https://github.com/amdegroot).
+The codebase was forked and detached from the [PyTorch implementation](https://github.com/amdegroot/ssd.pytorch) of [amdegroot](https://github.com/amdegroot).

 <img align="right" src="doc/Header_example.jpg" height=300 />